 This blog will offer practical advice on how to manage the responsibility of cybersecurity in schools over the summer.

-Protecting Student Data During Summer Break
+Why Is Protecting Student Data During Summer Break So Challenging?

 This creates a perfect summer storm.
 As tech staff take vacations and tasks pile up, criminals look for easy targets.

-For this blog post we talked with two experts in looking after schools’ tech calendars: Andy Boell, Cybersecurity Director from Nebraska Cybersecurity Network for Education, and Gabe Stacy, CEO of Acture/CSI, a Managed Service Provider (MSP) in New York.
+We talked with two experts in looking after schools’ tech calendars: Andy Boell, Cybersecurity Director from Nebraska Cybersecurity Network for Education, and Gabe Stacy, CEO of Acture/CSI, a Managed Service Provider (MSP) in New York.

 Both experts highlight that schools face unique challenges.
 Andy says the biggest challenge for schools and school districts is manpower.
 He tells us that “many tech leads are teachers, librarians, or coaches who are roped into the role.
 Even a dedicated tech team is often kept busy fixing printers or projectors — more immediate priorities for a student’s education.”

 Gabe adds, “Some schools, given the nature of education, prefer usability over security.
-But when you open yourself up on that spectrum you invite different challenges.”
+But when you open yourself up on that spectrum, you invite different challenges.”

 Andy and Gabe suggest a list of steps to ensure that your school stays protected over the summer and beyond.

-Andy points out that “Major events like a football game, prom dances, or standardized testing periods create immense operational pressure”.
+Andy points out that “Major events like a football game, prom dances, or standardized testing periods create immense operational pressure.”
 There are many additional users and intense peak times.
 The tech director will be likely to have to focus on keeping devices and the network running.

 This is a very popular time for cyberattacks.
 Andy says, “The intense focus on operations pulls the security director’s attention away from attacks.
 This is the best time to attack.”